bsoeker/risc-v/README.md

 ## Target Hardware

 - Digilent **Basys3 FPGA Board** or an FPGA Board of your choice
-- 100 MHz clock (you may need a clock divider)
 - 4K RAM, 4K ROM (configurable via linker script)
 - Built and deployed with the **Xilinx Vivado Design Suite**